Lalithanjali-16/DevTinder/work.md

 - ⭐⭐What is the advantages and disadvantages of creating index
 - ⭐⭐Why we shouldn't create more indexes

 - Wrote code for /request/review/:status/:requestId

+- Built GET /feed API
+- Explore $nin , $and , $ne and other queries